Table of Contents

 complete documentation |

-- tools and equipment include: pitot tube, fire hoses, fire hydrant wrenches, diffusers, burlap sack and tie wires
+- tools and equipment: pitot tube, Y-isolation valves, fire hoses, fire hydrant wrenches, diffusers, burlap sack with tie wires

 Knowledge